pbadler/forecasting-dynamics-course/syllabus.md

 **Disclaimer:** This schedule represents my current plans and objectives.
 As we go through the semester, you should expect these plans to change.
-I will clearly communicate those changes.
+I will do my best to clearly communicate those changes.